 A more sophisticated approach is incorporating SSF into Multi-Features Framework (MFF).
 We choose keypoints, contours, pixel intensity and SSF as features in our framework.
 Compared with Romdhani's method [8], our approach uses SSF instead of the non-robust textured edges to constrain facial component fitting.
-Moreover, a multi-stage fitting scheme is adopted: in each stage, different parameters are optimized with different features with Levenberg-Marquardt algorithm.
+Moreover, a multi-stage fitting scheme is adopted: in each stage, different parameters are optimized with different features.